 How to Increase the Visibility of Your Safety Vest

 If you feel like your vest does not provide enough visibility, there are a few things you can do that will help.
 The first thing to consider is getting a different vest.
 If you are wearing a class II vest, consider upgrading to a class III safety vest.
 Class III vests are required to have more reflective tape and more high visibility fabric compared to Class II safety vests.
+Learn about the differences between safety vests.

 If you already have a class III safety vest, consider pairing it with a high-viz shirt or some high-visibility pants or leg gaiters.
 If you are working at night, headlamps and hard hat lights are also good ways to increase visibility.
+You can also review the meaning of safety vest colors here.

 It's important not to alter the vest because you could compromise some of the safety features, and you should never wear anything over a safety vest.
 There are plenty of other ways to increase your visibility without resorting to creating a dangerous situation.